josephqm/Final-Project/Proposal.md

 Timer - using pygame's clock feature to set a time limit on the player, to force quick decision making

-Scoring system - done by a calculation of time expended, enemies defeated, and collectables obtained
+Scoring system (endgoal) - done by a calculation of time expended, enemies defeated, and collectables obtained

+advanced movement (endgoal) - knowledge in python's physics in order to create a more involved gameplay expericene compared to mere WASD movement
+#####